charmbracelet/taskcli/README.md

 ### Add a little... *Je ne sais quoi*
 - [ ] print to table layout with [Lip Gloss][lipgloss]
 - [ ] print to Kanban layout with [Lip Gloss][lipgloss]

+## Project Layout

+`db.go` - here we create our custom `task` struct and our data layer.

+`main.go` - our main file handles our initial setup including opening a database and setting the data path for our application.

+`cmds.go` - this is where we do all of our Cobra commands and setup for our CLI.

 [lipgloss]: https://github.com/charmbracelet/lipgloss
 [charm]: https://github.com/charmbracelet/charm